rust-lang/rust/src/doc/rustc-dev-guide/src/cli.md

   if it is too ambiguous what multiple flags would mean.
 - Always give options a long descriptive name, if only for more understandable compiler scripts.
-- The `--verbose` flag is for adding verbose information to `rustc` output when not compiling a program.
+- The `--verbose` flag is for adding verbose information to `rustc` output.
 For example, using it with the `--version` flag gives information about the hashes of the compiler code.
 - Experimental flags and options must be guarded behind the `-Z unstable-options` flag.